White Eagle (1941 serial)

-White Eagle (1941) is the eighth serial released by Columbia Pictures, starring Buck Jones.
-It was based on the 1932 Buck Jones Western film (also called White Eagle (1932 film)).
-Stock footage from this serial was used again in Blazing the Overland Trail (1956).
+White Eagle (1941), starring Buck Jones, is the eighth serial released by Columbia Pictures.
+It was based on Columbia's 1932 Buck Jones Western feature, also called White Eagle.

 Plot

-White Eagle, a Pony Express Rider, is the son of a massacred Army officer, who has been raised by an Indian tribe.
+White Eagle, a Pony Express rider, is the son of a massacred Army officer, who has been raised by an Indian tribe.
 He believes himself to be the son of the tribal chief and is working to get a peace treaty signed between the Indians and the white settlers.
-But 'Dandy' Darnell, a notorious and merciless outlaw, tries to keep the fight alive, by sending his henchmen to stir up trouble.
+But Dandy Darnell, a slick but merciless outlaw, tries to keep the fight alive by sending his henchmen to stir up trouble.
 This is partly due to his wish to grab hundreds of thousands of acres (hundreds of square kilometers) in the western territories for himself and, also, to incite a war with the Indians along the territory.
-This film was inspired by the 1932 movie of the same name, with Buck Jones again starring in the title role.